gis-ops/tutorials/valhalla/Valhalla_docker_ubuntu_1804.md

 ```
 command not found: ...
 ```
 You should `install docker first`.
-For a good tutorial have a look at the [How To Install and Use Docker on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) and change the tutorial to the desired Ubuntu version.
+For a good tutorial have a look at the [How To Install and Use Docker on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
+For installing `docker-compose` have a look at [How To Install and Use Docker on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04).

 ### Create a temporary folder
 First you should create a temporary folder in your home folder to clone the needed docker files to: